mrpinghe/hyrad/README.md

-# Radius Fuzzer
+# Hyrad

 A simple tool to implement RADIUS protocol, and provide command line options to brute force authentication via RADIUS protocol.

+HYdra for RADius (not related to the much more powerful hydra. just an admirer)

-./radius.py -h
+./hyrad.py -h